 Free speech rulings normally come with some sort of qualification in which speech can be curbed if there is a compelling state interest.
 Over the years, schools have curbed speech more and more by claiming a bogus state interest.
 Unfortunately, lower courts have become more willing to uphold such time, place, and manner restrictions.

 Larger schools that do not allow general leafleting in all public areas of campus will often have some sort of option, such as registering to leaflet and confining you to certain areas.
 You might have to give 24 to 72 hours notice (which is possibly unconstitutional but something with which most people can live).
-If the areas in which they allow leafleting do not give you reasonable access to the intended audience, contact us (see below).
+If the areas in which they allow leafleting do not give you reasonable access to the intended audience, contact us.

-Colleges: If You Are Stopped on a Public Campus
+If You’re Stopped on a Public Campus

 If you have a problem with campus security, stay calm and polite.
 Stop leafleting immediately if you want to make sure you don’t get in trouble.
 What you should do after that will depend on whether you are: